ansible-community/antsibull-changelog/docs/index.md

 [![Nox badge](https://github.com/ansible-community/antsibull-changelog/workflows/nox/badge.svg?event=push&branch=main)](https://github.com/ansible-community/antsibull-changelog/actions?query=workflow%3A%22nox%22+branch%3Amain)
 [![Codecov badge](https://img.shields.io/codecov/c/github/ansible-community/antsibull-changelog)](https://codecov.io/gh/ansible-community/antsibull-changelog)

-> Need help or want to discuss the project?
-See our [Community guide](community.md) to learn how to join the conversation!

 A changelog generator used by ansible-core and Ansible collections.

 - Using the [`antsibull-changelog` CLI tool for collections](changelogs.md).